 - Load OUs as Ticket Folders – Not usually set.
 If set, the load will create multiple Ticket folders in line with the names of your OUs.

 - Load OUs from Highest Level – Not usually set.
-This controls where SupportDesk will read the OUs from per user before writing the information to SupportDesk.
+This controls where HotH will read the OUs from per user before writing the information to House-on-the-Hill.

-When SupportDesk imports your Customers from Active Directory, if a customer is in an Organisational Unit, SupportDesk will record the OU in the Customer OU field – just underneath the Title field in the Customer screen.
+When HotH imports your Customers from Active Directory, if a customer is in an Organisational Unit, HotH will record the OU in the Customer OU field – just underneath the Title field in the Customer screen.
 However, you can have OUs within OUs in Active Directory.
-SupportDesk can record up to two levels of OUs on the Customerscreen.
+HotH can record up to two levels of OUs on the Customerscreen.
 The first OU goes into the OU field mentioned above, and the next level goes into the Department field (Unless a Department has been set in AD, in which case that value is added.)

 - Sync – This option works in conjunction with the Workflow Engine, also known as the Escalator.
 If the Sync option is ticked and the equivalent option “Sync LDAP” is ticked on the Escalator configuration screen then the script will be run automatically once a day by the Escalator.
 By default, the LDAP Sync will be run at the first scan of the escalator after midnight unless specific offsets have been set in the database.